top of page

 Visit Melissa's website for information.

-Following the works she wrote for the Chamber Chorus during her residency Melissa subsequently composed several other works for the Chorus, including her Suite Remembrance, and Waves of Gallipoli, both of which are published by E. C. Schirmer.
-In April 2024, the Chamber Chorus will give the world première of her Ode to Hope, setting a translation by Philip Barnes of words from Sophocles’ “Antigone.”
+Following the pieces she wrote for the Chamber Chorus during her residency Melissa subsequently composed several other works for the Chorus, including her Suite Remembrance, and Waves of Gallipoli, both of which are published by E. C. Schirmer.
+In 2024, the Chamber Chorus gave in April the world première of her Ode to Hope (Sophocles’ “Antigone”), and in November the first performance of her arrangement of Hurt (Nine Inch Nails).
+She will also be one of the composers commissioned to write a new work for our 70th anniversary season (2025 - 2026).

 melissa.jpg